 For the JPEG options in the next dialog, set the Image Quality to 12, and click OK.

-Now click on Stop in the Actions Panel, to stop recording the action.
+Now click on Stop in the Actions Palette, to stop recording the action.

 If you usually save your output in other formats, you can create Photoshop actions for these as well.